Sunday, 27 November 2016

 First Sunday of Advent

 The first Sunday of Advent is a semi-double Sunday of the first class and its liturgical colour is violet.
 The liturgy of Advent is perhaps the most exquisite of the entire liturgical year with 'layers' of meaning for both the First and Second Comings of the LORD.
-There is a weave of expectant joy and penance to be found in the liturgical texts.
+There is a weave of expectant joy and penance to be found throughout the liturgical texts.
 The eschatalogical theme of last Sunday's Gospel continues with St. Luke's Gospel today and the Coming of the Divine Judge.
 From first Vespers of Advent Sunday the Pars Hiemalis of the Breviary begins.
-The Vigil of St. Andrew the Apostle was anticipated yesterday on Saturday.

 During Advent bishops of the Roman rite exchange their violet choir cassocks for black ones (with train) which are worn with either a black mozzeta or black mattelletum with violet linings.
 Cardinals of the Court of Rome wear their 'winter' violet merino apparel (in contrast to their summer mourning dress of violet watered-silk) in place of their watered-silk scarlet dress.

 At Vespers yesterday afternoon the antiphons In illa die etc were sung with the psalms of Saturday.
 The Office hymn was Creator alme siderum.
+After the collect of the Sunday a commemoration was sung of the preceding Office of St. Sylvester.
 The Suffrage was omitted being Advent.
 At Compline the Dominical preces were sung.

 At Prime the first antiphon from Lauds, In illa die, is sung with the usual Dominical psalms (117, 118i, 118ii).
 In the short responsory the versicle Qui venturus es in mundum replaces Qui sedes ad dexteram Patris for all of Advent except when an occurring feast has a proper versicle.
 The Dominical preces are sung.
 At the other Hours the remaining antiphons of Lauds are sung in the usual order.